-Yes grilled zucchini is the only way (besides the occasion fried zucchini) that everybody will eat it.
+Yes grilled zucchini is the only way (besides the occasional fried zucchini) that everybody will eat it.
 Major win here!

 Making grilled zucchini